corentingi/whisper-line-protocol/README.md

 ## Data format

-This version will output interger values in the line protocol format:
+This version will output integer values in the line protocol format `154i`:
 `measurement,tag1=value1 field1=154i,field2=89i 1481515200`

+**The timestamp is format using seconds**.
-**The timestamp uses a seconds format**.
-This means you have to use the `s` percision when importing in InfluxDB.
+This means you have to use the `s` precision when importing to InfluxDB.